-Cruise and Maritime unquestionably positions itself at the budget end of the market and has built its fleet exclusively from older vessels that have been retired from other lines.
-As a result it has the oldest average ship age of any major cruise line, even including one ship dating from the 1960s.
-Naturally the fleet has undergone considerable modernisation over the years, and a number of innovations have been incorporated, but overall it is difficult for ships of that age to offer the same quantity and quality of facilities you would find on newer vessels
+Cruise & Maritime positions itself at the budget end of the market and has built its fleet exclusively from older vessels that have been retired from other lines.
+As a result it has the oldest average ship age of any major cruise line, even including one ship dating from the 1940s.
+Naturally the fleet has undergone considerable modernisation over the years, and a number of well-received innovations have been incorporated, but overall it is difficult for ships of that age to offer the same quantity and quality of facilities you would find on newer vessels.

 There is more to Cruise and Maritime than just cheap prices, but there is no getting away from the fact that value is the line's primary selling point.
 You will not find the levels of luxury offered by a lot of other lines, but for those on a tighter budget it's a popular option.

-Although the emphasis on value might seem attractive to familities, the more traditional approach combined with a relatively lack of entertainment and leisure facilities means that Cruise and Maritime tends to cater for a primarily older demographic and three of the line's five ships are designated as adult only.
+Although the emphasis on value might seem attractive to families, the more traditional approach combined with a relative lack of entertainment and leisure facilities means that Cruise and Maritime tends to cater for a primarily older demographic and three of the line's five ships are designated as adult only.

 That translates into Cruise and Maritime being at the more formal end of the spectrum when it comes to things like dress code, although like most other lines it has embraced the trend of only requiring guest to dress up for designated formal nights, with smart casual attire perfectly acceptable the rest of the time.